AliceO2Group/O2DPG/README.md

 - Now you can use `/tmp/dds-topology.xml` to start the workflow via DDS.

 # Quick guide to create and deploy detector workflow:
-** Note: this is the current state of the EPN, not all configuration features (see [here](#Configuring-and-selecting-workflow-in-AliECS)) are available in AliECS yet, thus this guide shows only how to create the XML file for DDS.
+- **Note**: Not all configuration features (see [here](#Configuring-and-selecting-workflow-in-AliECS)) are available in AliECS yet, thus this guide shows only how to create the XML file for DDS.
 That XML file must then still be entered in the AliECS GUI as topology.
-This will be simplified in the future!**
+While this option will remain also for the future, i.e. you will always be able to create XMLs manually and then run them, the default way will become that the options are configured in AliECS and then the XML is created on-the-fly.
 - **Note** the topology must be created on an epn, which has the O2 version installed, which is requested by the topology.
 In principle any node should do since the installed O2 version should be the same on all nodes.
 - Check out the [O2DataProcessing](https://github.com/AliceO2Group/O2DataProcessing) repository to your home folder on the EPN (`$HOME` in the following).
 - Copy the content of `O2DataProcessing/testing/examples` (description library file `workflows.desc` and workflow script `example-workflow.sh`) to another place INSIDE the repository, usually under `testing/detectors/[DETECTOR]` or `testing/private/[USERNAME]`.
 - Edit the workflow script to your needs, adjust / rename the workflow in the description library file.
-  - See [here](#Topology-descriptions) for the syntax of the lbirary file (in case it is not obvious), the workflow script is just a bash script that starts a DPL workflow, which must have the `--dds` parameter in order to create a partial DDS topology.
+  - See [here](#Topology-descriptions) for the syntax of the library file (in case it is not obvious), and make sure not to override the listed protected environment variables.
+The workflow script is just a bash script that starts a DPL workflow, which must have the `--dds` parameter in order to create a partial DDS topology.
+Make sure that the workflow script fullfils the [requirements](#Workflow-requirements)
   - Please note that the modules to load must be exactly `"DataDistribution QualityControl"`.
 Later it will be possible to use `O2PDPSuite` and specify the version, but for now that must not be used as it would create a module collision!
 - Create an empty folder in your `$HOME` on the EPN, in the following `$HOME/test`.
 - Copy the topology generation template from `O2DataProcessing/tools/epn/run.sh` to your folder.